CUH Logo

 What about confidentiality?

-Details of those who wish to donate to the bank will be entered onto a database.
-Confidentiality and anonymity will be maintained by a unique code number and all records are held securely.
-Researchers are not given any information which could identify the donor.
+Details of anyone who registers with CBB are stored on a secure database.
+Confidentiality and anonymity are maintained throughout the donation process by the use of a unique identification code, and all records are held securely.
+Researchers are not given any information that could identify the donor.

 What types of research will be carried out on tissue donated to the bank?